 To find out what else season three could look like, and look back on the impact of season two, Homeland executive producers Alex Gansa and Howard Gordon were joined by exiting star David Harewood (R.I.P.
 David Estes) on a conference call with reporters to talk about the past, present and future of the Emmy-winning series.

 Alex Gansa: It was just getting to the moment where Nazir and Walden were dead, and there was this deluded possibility that Carrie and Brody could have a happy ending.
 Last season ended with Carrie as the only one who believed Brody was guilty and this season ends with Carrie being the only one believes Brody is innocent.
 That was the rough architecture for the year.

 Gansa: We do have our ever-present mole who could have been responsible for moving the car in front of the auditorium.
 The investigators are going to believe that Brody was in that car when it exploded [and] he might be considered the one who moved it.
 If Brody was in his car when that bomb exploded, there's a good chance there would be nothing left of him.
 He would be incinerated to ash.
 Those are the possibilities running around in our heads.

 Gansa: A lot of people have told me they still have a glimmer of doubt about Brody.
 If you watch his behavior throughout the finale, it's a little uncertain.
 Don't forget he was willing to blow himself up in the first season – this very well may have been a suicide play.
 It's up to you to interpret.
 We deliberately left the door open a little bit for that possibility.
 The ambivalence about Brody has been present since the pilot.
 His motivations and his allegiance have been called into question over and over again.
 I don't think you can end that definitely.
 I'm sure Carrie will have a moment or two of doubt next season if he was convincing in his arguments.

-Question: What can you tease about season three?Gansa: Carrie has promised Brody she is going to clear his name.
+Gansa: Carrie has promised Brody she is going to clear his name.
 Brody does have a head start of a few days.
 He is privy to Carrie's best contacts.
 Brody has the benefit of that network.
 There is [also] the aftermath of what we consider the next 9/11, how the country responds to that and how the intelligence agency is going to pick itself off the ground and start functioning again.
 They're all open questions for us right now.
 I think Howard [Gordon] and me and the writing staff had a much clearer picture of what the first two seasons would be than we do about the third season.
 [Brody's] involvement and his family's involvement is very much up in the air with what happened in the finale.

 Gansa: I think that it's an open question, but inevitably that's going to happen.
 If you look at these two seasons, we've told a significant part of [the Carrie & Brody] story.
 If there's a chapter 3, it's going to have to be a reinvention of some kind.
 Carrie and Saul trying to keep the world safe.

 Gansa: Brody had delivered to the CIA all the info he knew about Nazir and the impending attack.
 Indeed all his information is correct; all the network except for Nazir was all rolled up.
 The assumption of the CIA was that his role was done.
 There was nothing more he knew.
 They had mistakenly stopped monitoring his movements and his phones.

-Question: And why wasn't Brody questioned about Walden's death?Gansa: There were no marks on Walden's body – this is a man who was known to have a bad heart.
+Gansa: There were no marks on Walden's body – this is a man who was known to have a bad heart.
 He died of the heart attack.
 Brody was in the room [and] got to play a death scene with him but was completely innocent in the eyes of the world.
 Indeed [he] ran to call for help and the paramedics saw that he had a heart attack.
 If there had been any trace of foul play ... but there wasn't, [so] there was no need for an interrogation or a debrief.